 The Booker & Cash stories have been temporarily removed from sale as part of the relaunch of the series by Bloodhound books.
 Bloodhound will be reissuing them in the coming months.
-These book will also be available in hard copy form.
+These books will be available in both ebook and paperback.

 #1 – Bad Sons